 About Mythlab

-Mythlab was born in 2019 in an exploration of spit by Ben Haggarty, as part of an Arts Council artistic development grant (DYCP).
-It became a creative partnership in 2023 during Ben Haggarty’s year as a Visiting Fellow in the Creative Arts at Oxford University as a response to a challenging Arts and Wellbeing project undertaken with Steph Brittain for young people in a secure unit.
+Mythlab was born in 2023 during Ben Haggarty’s year as a Visiting Fellow in the Creative Arts at Oxford University as a response to a challenging Arts and Wellbeing project undertaken with Steph Brittain for young people in a secure unit.
 This experience provoked a need to understand, through deep questioning and practical experimentation, how the arts can affect audiences particularly through the mysterious powers imbued by the ‘Beholders Share’.

 Mythlab – On Love

-Mythlab’s current project examines the many facets of Love, Eros and Desire.
+Mythlab’s fundamental ongoing project examines the many facets of Love, Eros and Desire.
+To arrange or devise an event, please contact us at: ben@benhaggarty.com

 Elements include:

-- Love Rites – a new public performance piece
+- Love Rites – a provocative public performance piece

 - The Dionysus All-Nighter (!)

-- ‘Beholders share’ – the launch of a food and story event in partnership with the Crick Crack Club and Co-Exist Community Kitchen, Bristol.
+- ‘Beholders share’ – interactive food and story events in partnership with the Crick Crack Club.

 - Secondary school performances for young women aged 13-16, using wondertale to explore themes of gender and power.